oper0960/GWLog/README.md

 # GWLog
-Write text log in device local for Developer
+Logging the text in this local device.